 Note: Some of the offers mentioned below may have changed or are no longer be available.
 You can view current offers here.

 The Blue Business® Plus Credit Card from American Express’ appeal comes from its simple and impressive earning power.
-For no annual fee whatsoever, on the first $50,000 in purchases per calendar year (January 1 – December 31), it earns 2 Membership Rewards on ALL purchases.
+For no annual fee whatsoever, on the first $50,000 in purchases per calendar year (January 1 – December 31), it earns 2 points on all purchases.
 That is fantastically rewarding for a card so simple.

 Who Should Open a Blue Business Plus Card